Got questions about AcoustiCards? Perhaps we can answer them here…

 Who are the folks behind AcoustiCards?

-AcoustiCards is developed by Pictures in Sound Ltd., a company formed on the basis of years of experience with music and broadcast audio.
+AcoustiCards is developed by Electric Whale Ltd., a company formed on the basis of years of experience with music and broadcast audio.
 Initial technical work was been done by Green Custard Ltd. Our graphic designer is Dan Bramall, and our lead vocalist is Sarah Ellen Hughes.
 Our ‘Recording Day’ video was made by Flashpoint Pictures.

 What do you need to send an AcoustiCard?

-To use the app you’ll need an iPhone (3GS or newer) iPad, or iPod touch (3rd generation or newer).
+To use the app you’ll need an iPhone, iPad, or iPod touch (3rd generation or newer).
 You’ll also need an constant internet connection whilst making the Acousticard.
 We’ve plans to offer AcoustiCards on Android phones and on the web too.